inuitcss/inuitcss.github.io/_docs/reading-these-docs.md

 class="o-layout"
 ```

-Anything that is mandatory but requires user input is written inside of `&lt;`,
+Anything that is mandatory but requires user input is written inside of `<>`,
 e.g.:

 ```